Actually, ladies and gentlemen, the Jon Stewart and the Colbert rallies on October 30th, I have been thinking about this.

 He's serious about retiring.

-Everybody says, come on, agent, he's not gonna retire.
+Everybody says, come on, agent.

-He's not gonna retire.
+He's not going to retire.

-This is all a this is all a marketing ploy.
+This is all a marketing ploy.

 It's all PR buzz and so forth.

-But Harrison met with the coach Mike Tomlin and is not at practice today.
+But Harrison met with the coach, Mike Tomlin, and is not at practice today.

 It is not known whether he'll be there tomorrow.